Click here to view our available properties

 Living in St James's

-The areas trade roots are still evident with Fortnum and Mason, Christie’s and the tailors of Jermyn Street one of London’s most elegant thoroughfares and cigar retailers.
+The area is home to the iconic British department store Fortnum and Mason, Christie’s Auction House and the tailors of Jermyn Street - one of London’s most elegant thoroughfares and cigar retailers.
 There are also many arts and antique dealers concentrated around King Street.

 Buying Property in St James's

-St James’s has a great selection of charming properties, with world renowned shops ideal for purchasers who are searching for a historic London property.
+St James’s has a great selection of charming properties with beautiful Georgian architecture and modern spaces, surrounded by world-renowned shops and lots of green space - ideal for purchasers who are searching for a historic London property.

 - Green Park